abdeoliveira/examgen/README.md

 * `header`: This is an OPTIONAL file.
 If present, it is intented to contain information regarding the School/College/University, Professor, Exam, Date, and whatever information the professor/teacher may find relevant to figure out in the exam header.
 It must follows the `LaTex` format.
 Despite it is optional, as stated before, I particularly think it is important to have one.

 * `lang`: It is a MUST HAVE file.
-It must contain a single line with two words separated by a comma as follows: `word1,word2`. `word1` refers to the language used in in your document (`english` for instance). `word2` must be either `point` or `comma` and it stands for the symbol used for decimal separation.
+It must contains a single line with two words separated by a comma as follows: `word1,word2`. `word1` refers to the language used in in your document (`english` for instance). `word2` must be either `point` or `comma` and it stands for the symbol used for decimal separation.
 For example, the resulting number from the operation `3/2` is represented as `1.5` if `point` is used whereas it is `1,5` if `comma` was choosen.

 * `markform`: A MUST HAVE file containing six words or sentences (spaces are allowed) separated by comma, like this: `word1,word2,...,word6`.
 Each word (or sentence) will appear in a different part of the document.
 See the images below for details.